-Attention Shoppers: Kroger Says It Is Phasing Out Plastic Bags
+Attention, Shoppers: Kroger Says It Is Phasing Out Plastic Bags

-One of the largest grocery store companies in the U.S. has announced it is phasing out single-use plastic bags in an effort to reduce plastic waste.
+One of the largest supermarket companies in the U.S. has announced it is phasing out single-use plastic bags in an effort to reduce plastic waste.

 The Kroger Co. says it plans to stop distributing single-use bags completely by 2025 across its chains.